English at University in 2024: Personal Statement Tips and More

 • Oxbridge College Essay Competitions - Check out our Minds Underground ‘Top Choice Competitions’ page for a list of the competitions each Oxford and Cambridge college hosts for Year 12 students.
 Many of our Oxbridge English mentors were prize-winners in these competitions.
 We also regularly update the page with other great competitions to enter.

-We have an entire co-curricular division dedicated to helping students build evidence of wider subject exploration & pursue their interests: Minds Underground.
-A few of our offerings:
+Our co-curricular division, Minds Underground, is dedicated to helping students build evidence of wider subject exploration and pursue their interests.

 • ‘World Literature’: The recent resurgence of critical interest in “world literature”, reflects the dynamic reconfiguring of a ‘modern’ world in fast motion, propelled by globalisation, changing cultural and aesthetic values and the circulation of commodities.
 Whilst you will be studying “English” literature at university, there has been a big push to include more texts from around the world, the non-Western world in particular.
 There is much current debate over how to go about this as meaning can be lost in translation and we often ascribe a sociopolitical aspect to the writer’s work/ assume their intention.
 How do we work beyond a need for literature to reflect social reality?
 That said, these debates are important, and the universities are starting to recognise this - Oxford has a third year postcolonial module option for example and a research group centred on Creative Multilingualism.
 Cambridge also offer a postcolonial and related literatures module in third year and their CRASSH (Centre for Research in the Arts, Social Sciences and Humanities) encourages interdisciplinary research and disciplinary innovation which was created to reflect emerging social and political challenges.